 This year I will again be traveling, this time on the train, back up from New York to Vermont, with Alpha Dude.
 I am making a slightly Thanksgiving-y picnic for us to eat on the train, because our plans have changed and I don’t have much food in my home kitchen, and of course, have not done any prep.
 We discussed eating at one of the area’s inns, but because we were late in making up our minds, there were no reservations available.
 So I will probably do a slightly lower-key version of a dragon-style Thanksgiving dinner on Friday, unless one of the inns (we are on several waiting lists) turns out to have a place for us that evening after we get off the train.

-And so, you see, some of the things I hung out with not knowing jelled and took shape and form and meaning, while some remain unclear.
+And so, you see, some of the things I hung out with not knowing did jell.
+Took shape and form and meaning.
+While some remain unclear.

 The knowledge that a broken heart can also be an open heart.

 I say all this, my dear fellow-widows, to give you some idea of what this journey looks like, years down the road.
 To encourage you to just let it be, whatever your it is -this year — agonized grief, an abstracted removal from feelings, time spent alone or with others, hungry or without appetite.
 The fact is, for some time after the person we love exits the earth, and is no longer present at our table except through his or her absence, we are all very much consciously up in the air.

 And I also believe, having traveled this path of life after unbearable loss which is somehow borne, that whatever we feel or do at a certain time, especially in the throes of the early years is, however it feels, part of this journey, and neccesary.
 Even if we are at home, at a table with those we love who are still living, every widow is a traveler.